 In a small space, take office storage to the walls to keep work surfaces clutter-free.
 In this space, cubbies were mounted to the wall and magazine holders were screwed into the bottom of the cubbies for an innovative mail sorter.
 For an easy and affordable work surface, transform a slab door into a desktop by mounting it to a wall and placing bookcases or file cabinets beneath it for support.

 Take a storage lesson from this small desk space and add in storage wherever you can.
 Cubbyholes along the bottom of the desktop provide space for tucking in papers and notebooks, while a file cabinet below stores more supplies, as well as important paperwork.
-Above the desk, a shelf stores even more supplies, and magnetic strips act as a posting place for important notes and to-do lists.
+Above the desk, a shelf stores even more office essentials, and magnetic strips act as a posting place for important notes and to-do lists.

 Serve all your organizational needs with a combination of basic solutions.
 Mount squares of fabric-covered corkboard for posting notes, pegboards for hanging supply cups and bins, and whiteboards or chalkboards for jotting down reminders.

 An underused alcove was given new life as an office and storage station.
 A basic desktop was upgraded with a pretty skirt to conceal storage beneath.
-Shelves were mounted high along the wall to create more head space above the desk.
+Shelves were mounted high along the wall to create more headspace above the desk.
 Higher shelves such as these are ideal for storing infrequently used items.
 When needed, they are easy to locate but are kept out of the way to make room for things used on a regular basis.

 Inconspicuously add an office to a living area with a few simple tricks.
-Incorporate as much concealed storage as possible, such as these clean-front cabinets, which add office functionality without distracting from the rest of the room.
+Incorporate as much concealed storage as possible, such as these clean-front cabinets which add office functionality without distracting from the rest of the room.
 Take steps to add in elements to tie the space to the rest of the room.
 A bamboo chair and burlap-covered bulletin board harmonize with the living room's natural look.